What is Nevada 2-1-1?

 2-1-1 is a free resource that connects the community to essential health and human services information and referrals.

-3-1-1 is a non-emergency number where individuals can report lost or stolen property, submit noise complaints, provide information on suspicious persons or vehicles that have left the area more than one hour ago, and/or report any other incident when you do not think a time delay will have an effect on the situation.
-In Nevada, this number is only available in Clark County.
+3-1-1 in Clark County is a non-emergency number where individuals can report lost or stolen property, submit noise complaints, provide information on suspicious persons or vehicles that have left the area more than one hour ago, and/or report any other incident when you do not think a time delay will have an effect on the situation.

 4-1-1 is the local number dialed for local directory assistance (also called directory information).